 - Fairfield Poly-Fil Premium Polyester Fiber, White, 1 Bag, 12-Ounce

-- Seven(7) sewing kits from the dollar store: Here is an example of one from Amazon: Singer Sewing Kit in Storage Box
+- Seven(7) sewing kits from the Dollar Tree store (affiliate).
+Here is an example of one from Amazon: Singer Sewing Kit in Storage Box

 - 4 Small zip ties: Here is a pack from Amazon: 100 White Nylon Cable Zip Ties Self Locking 2.5mm x 4."